ppincak/aldebaran/README.md

+# Project Description

+This is an old coding assigment I received when I applied for a job at [Inloop](https://github.com/inloop)

 # Dev comments
 Name of the project "Aldebaran" wasn't my own Idea as I used some "online name generator" (atm.
 I have no idea which one).